Skip to main content

 Outback Stores is a Commonwealth company and is well positioned to administer a Commonwealth subsidy scheme.

-Outback Stores currently administers a Commonwealth subsidy, which underpins the financial viability of remote stores that lack the sales volume to cover operating costs yet are important for food security.
+Outback Stores currently administers another Commonwealth subsidy, which underpins the financial viability of remote stores that lack the sales volume to cover operating costs yet are important for food security.

 How will the subsidy stop prices of the items being inflated?